tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what are the greatest hardships you endured as a child?
 - have you ever taken a stand against what your friends wanted to do, or did you follow the crowd? what would you have done differently?
 - what things should I stand up for and when should I stay quiet?
+- how will I know when to keep quiet and when to speak my mind?
 - describe a time when you had the show courage in your youth?
 - what do you know now that you wish you'd known when you were young?
 - how did you get through hard times with bullies at school?